ch2343/scCRAFTplus/README.md

 ## Quick Start
 ### Scenario One: Partially or Fully annotated cells
-**This scenarios is when you have partially annotated cells that you have fully confidence.
-For example, you have one or a few large dataset with well-curated annotation and you want to transfer those annotation to other batches or samples.**
+**This scenario applies when you have partially annotated cells with high-confidence labels.
+For example, it is suitable when working with one or more large datasets with well-curated annotations that you wish to transfer to other batches or samples.**

 Starting with raw count matrices formatted as AnnData objects, scCRAFT+ uses a standard pipline adopted by Seurat and Scanpy to preprocess data.
 ```python